kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 The CEO of Alphabet is Lary Page, one of Google's founders.
 CEO of Google LLC is Sundar Pichai, who is also one of the directors of Alphabet Inc.

-### Who owns Alphabet?
+### Who owns the Alphabet Inc.?

 Alphabet Inc is a publicly traded company, and anybody can buy its stocks if they want to.
-However, even if you buy all the Alphabet publicly traded shares out there you won't have the last word on Alphabet's board because Lary Page and Sergey Brin can easily outvote you.
+However, even if you buy all the Alphabet publicly traded shares out there, you won't have the last word on Alphabet's board because Lary Page and Sergey Brin can easily outvote you.
 How is it possible?

-To put it simply, there are different classes of Google Stocks, and class C which is mostly held by Sergey and Lary have supervoting rights.
-Ordinary Alphabet share has one vote, class C share has 10 votes.
+The explanation behind that is that there are different classes of Google Stocks, and class C which is mostly held by Sergey and Lary have super voting rights.
+Ordinary Alphabet share has one vote; **class C share has ten votes.**

-It sounds weird, but this is quite a common scheme for tech stocks and similar supervoting power over Facebook has Mark Zuckerberg.
+It sounds weird, but this is quite a standard scheme for tech stocks and similar supervoting power over Facebook has Mark Zuckerberg.

 ## Google (Alphabet) Detailed Income Statement Visualization (waterfall chart)